 At Vacasa, we urge homeowners to have adequate liability coverage for their vacation homes.
-Even better, we offer supplemental vacation rental damage protection through Assurant.
+In fact, Vacasa homeowners have access to supplemental vacation rental damage protection through our Accommodations Protection Program.

 Also known as peak and off-peak seasons in the travel industry—these periods when your destination attracts its most (and fewest) visitors can guide your response to personal requests.
 Every destination is different.
 Ski towns fill up with skiers and snowboarders in the winter, while coastal areas attract a large number of vacationers come summer.
 Some destinations aren’t so cut and dry.
 The blustery Oregon coast can still fill up in the winter, thanks to travelers wanting to storm watch.

 If friends or family want to book during your peak season, you can politely inform them you are saving those dates for full-paying guests.
 Then suggest alternate dates during a slower period.

 If your aim is to make money from your vacation property, it’s important to let friends and family know this.
 They may not be aware that your mountain cabin is anything more than a personal getaway spot.
 Running your vacation rental as a business means you’re operating on a different level.
 Now, details matter—like marketing to get maximum exposure, maintaining your home, and increasing your rental income.
 Personal guests mean more wear and tear, plus taking up vacancies on your calendar that could otherwise go to paying guests.
 A simple reminder to your friends and family can help to ease the blow when you deny any of their reservation requests.